 Driving in Serbia can be dangerous due to poorly maintained roads and vehicles.
 Road rules are frequently ignored by drivers and pedestrians.
 Roads are sometimes shared with pedestrians and farm animals in rural areas.
 Seatbelts must be worn where fitted.
 Laws regarding driving under the influence of alcohol are strict and a driver with a blood alcohol level reading higher than 0.05% is considered intoxicated and can be charged.
 Roadside assistance is available by dialling 1987.
 Other emergency numbers are 192 (police), 193 (fire department), and 194 (ambulance).
 For further advice, see our road travel page.

 Although public transport is usually reliable, it can be congested and standards vary.
 Use taxis that are officially registered with both a municipal registration number and the taxi number.

 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Serbia, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of Serbia, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research local laws before travelling - a good place to start is the Republic of Serbia, Ministry of Interior website.
+Research laws before travelling, especially for an extended stay.